Cog-Creators/Red-DiscordBot/docs/cog_guides/streams.rst

 2. Click Register Your Application.

-3. Enter a name, set the OAuth Redirect URI to http://localhost, and select an Application Category of your choosing.
+3. Enter a name, set the OAuth Blueirect URI to http://localhost, and select an Application Category of your choosing.

 4. Click Register.